 The author of ‘Avatars’ talks about cyber cocktail parties and the concept of shared virtual worlds

-Bruce Damer, a pioneer in the field of virtual worlds and author of “Avatars,” spoke by phone in advance of the PopTech conference in Camden, Maine.
+Bruce Damer, a pioneer in the field of virtual worlds and author of “Avatars,” spoke with me by phone in advance of the PopTech conference in Camden, Maine.

 Have you been to PopTech before?